 Bakoura (name changed) a teacher and refugee tells the story of why he and other people fled their homes, forced out by conflict.
 Now living in a refugee camp where water is scarce, he still looks forward to a future for him and his family.

-Forced to flee, now facing hunger, malnutrition and disease
+Forced to flee, now facing famine, malnutrition and disease

 The conflict has devastated food production and led to the wholesale destruction of entire villages, roads, water sources, health facilities and schools.
 In some affected areas in the region this is the third year without a harvest and food prices are soaring in the markets.